“She does him good, and not harm, all the days of her life.”

 You’ve heard of taking a long walk off a short pier.

-Allow me to warn you about a short trip across a great divide.
+Allow me to warn you about a short trip across a huge divide.

 When it comes to how a woman treats her husband, today’s verse encourages us toward one of two options.